oguimbal/jcool-docs/README.md

-# Justice.cool
+# Introduction

-[Justice.cool](https://justice.cool) is a fully online mediation platform that helps people and companies to resolve their disputes.
+[Justice.cool](https://justice.cool) is an online platform which digitizes the judicial process and help legal professionals to scale their expertise.

+It offers all access, features and services simplifying dispute management and the discussion between involved parties  from the claim to the enforcement of the court decision.

+The professionals (lawyers, claim agencies, associations...) as well as their clients have access to the file at the same place, and they are able to invite on the dispute all other necessary representatives (bailiff, court clerk, opponent lawyer, applicant lawyer ...).

 # READ ME FIRST !